Axway/platform-management-docs/content/en/docs/management_guide/organizations/managing_organizations.md

 The **Settings** tab enables you to:

-* Brand the Dashboard for the selected organization.
+* Apply branding to the Amplify Platform navigation and selected views for the selected organization.
 * Configure and manage entity providers for Amplify Platform authentication.

 ![Managing organization settings](/Images/settings_tab.png)

 ### Change the branding

-To brand the Dashboard per your organization's branding requirements:
+To apply branding to Amplify Platform per your organization's branding requirements:

 1. Sign in to the [Platform](https://platform.axway.com/).
 2. Click on the **User & Org** menu and select **Organization**.